MasterKaif/DBMan/README.md

-# **schemsync**
+# **schemasync**

 **Maintain your database schema history and migrations without ORM overhead.**

-`schemsync` is a lightweight command-line tool for managing database migrations and schema versioning.
+`schemasync` is a lightweight command-line tool for managing database migrations and schema versioning.
 It focuses on simplicity and avoids the complexities of ORMs, making it perfect for developers who prefer direct control over their SQL migrations.

 ---